anttsou/qmj/README.md

   update_dailydata(companies)
   ```

-The update dailydata function deliberately requires a parameter as opposed to the financial statement functions due to the amount of time necessary to read in and compile relevant stock data from our sources. ( Google finance, with the S\&P 500 being taken from Yahoo finance )
+The update dailydata function deliberately requires a parameter as opposed to the financial statement functions due to the amount of time necessary to read in and compile relevant stock data from our sources. ( Google finance, with the S&P 500 being taken from Yahoo finance )

 ###Updating Extra Financials
-Updating extra financials can be used to grab the most recent betas and earnings before interest, taxes, depreciation, and amortization ($EBITDA$).
-However, the current data in the package is quite recent, betas do not tend to fluctuate much, and $EBITDA$ are updated on an annual basis, so updating extra financials, a time-consuming process, should rarely be necessary.
+Updating extra financials can be used to grab the most recent betas and earnings before interest, taxes, depreciation, and amortization (EBITDA).
+However, the current data in the package is quite recent, betas do not tend to fluctuate much, and EBITDA are updated on an annual basis, so updating extra financials, a time-consuming process, should rarely be necessary.
 To update extra financials, call:

 ```{r}
   get_extrafin()